 - We’re certain you’ll be snapping tons of photos during your Chilean vacation.
 Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for high quality photos.
 We travel with a Canon Rebel (which takes amazing photos) and a Canon PowerShot ELPH (which takes beautiful pictures and is a slim and lightweight budget camera).

-- It’s easy to get turned around in any foreign city…and especially a big city like Santiago!
+- It’s easy to get turned around in any foreign place…and especially a big city like Santiago!
 Make sure to have a good city map and/or guidebook before arriving in Santiago.
 Whether you travel with a suitcase or a backpack, you also want a great day bag to organize and secure all of your essential, everyday travel items.

 - If you haven’t already obtained travel insurance for your trip, consider traveling protected with World Nomads.